About

 About me

 At the another end of the physical scale, the universe is always attractive to me.
 I own a used 90mm Maksutov-Cassegrain telescope with a mini-Dob mount.
-It took me quite a few thoughts to fully computerize it.
-Besides, I also enjoy history, to be specific, English history since the House of Tudor (1485 A.D), pre-Qin Chinese history (先秦史,before 221 B.C.), the Southern dynasties of China (南朝史, 420 A.D. ~ 589 A.D.).
-Besides, ancient Chinese literature, London subterranean railways, and cycling (I got a B’Twin hybrid bike) are other hobbies of mine.
+It took me quite a few thoughts to fully computerize it, which are documented in a post.

 Epilogue

-To summarize, I prefer to quote two of my favorite poems, though they have no connection to this page - just feel like to do so, since the contents are completely up to me :-)
+To summarize, I prefer to quote two of my favorite poems, though they are not relevant to this page - just feel like to do so, since the contents are completely up to me :-)

 春江潮水连海平